-- Tracker: goes around and asks each Programmer how he’s doing, listens to the answer, takes action if things seem to be going off track.
-Actions include suggesting a CRC session, setting up a meeting with customer, asking coach or another programmer to help.
+- Tracker: goes around and asks each Programmer how he’s doing, listens to the answer, and takes action if things seem to be going off track.
+Actions include suggesting a CRC session, setting up a meeting with a customer, and asking a coach or another programmer to help.

 - Customer: writes user stories and specifies functional tests.
 Sets priorities, explains stories, views CRC sessions.

-- Programmer: estimates stories, defines engineering tasks from stories, estimates how long stories and tasks will take, implements stories and unit tests.
+- Programmer: estimates stories, define engineering tasks from stories, estimates how long stories and tasks will take, and implements stories and unit tests.

 - Tester: implements and runs functional tests.
-Graphs results, makes sure people know when test results decline.
+Graph results make sure people know when test results decline.

-- Coach: schedule meetings, makes sure the meeting process is followed, records results of meeting for future reporting, passes to tracker.
+- Coach: Schedules meetings, makes sure the meeting process is followed, records results of meeting for future reporting, passes to tracker.

 Advantages of extreme programming

 - One of the major advantages of Extreme Programming is that it reduces the risks related to programming or related to project failure.
-At the end XP ensures that the client gets exactly what he wants.
+In the end, XP ensures that the client gets exactly what he wants.

 - Simplicity is one more advantage of Extreme Programming projects.
 The developers who prefer to use this methodology create extremely simple code that can be improved at any moment.

 - This approach creates working software faster.
-Regular testing at the development stage ensures detection of all bugs, and the use of customer approved validation tests to determine the successful completion of a coding block ensures implementation of only what the customer wants and nothing more.
+Regular testing at the development stage ensures the detection of all bugs, and the use of customer-approved validation tests to determine the successful completion of a coding block ensures the implementation of only what the customer wants and nothing more.

 - Extreme Programming helps increase employee satisfaction and retention.
 Extreme Programming is a value-driven approach that sets fixed work time, with little scope for overtime.
-The breakdown of project scope into subcomponents and the constant customer feedback prevents accumulation of much work to be completed before a tight deadline.
+The breakdown of the project scope into subcomponents and the constant customer feedback prevent the accumulation of much work to be completed before a tight deadline.